 Board Of Trustees

-Jim McKnight, a native of Tampa and resident of Gulf County since 1987, is a health care executive currently serving as the Assistant Hospital Administrator at Florida State Hospital.
-He previously served as the CEO of North Florida Medical Centers, Inc., and Doctors’ Memorial Hospital.
+Jim McKnight, a native of Tampa and resident of Gulf County since 1987, was elected as chair in January 2019 after serving as vice chair since July 2017.
+He is the Gulf County Economic Development Coalition Director, and previously served as the Assistant Hospital Administrator at Florida State Hospital.
+Other positions include CEO of North Florida Medical Centers, Inc. and Doctors’ Memorial Hospital.
 He is a board member of the Big Bend Health Council and served as the chairman of the Gulf County Planning Board and the Gulf County Republican Party.
 In his spare time he has coached high school football and baseball, and has been a leader in a number of civic clubs and fundraising organizations including the United Way and Relay for Life.
 Mr. McKnight holds a bachelor's degree in psychology from the University of South Florida and a master's degree health services administration from the University of St. Francis.
-He was elected vice chair of the board in July 2017.

 Don Crisp, of Panama City Beach, served as the chair of the board July 2015 – July 2017.
 He retired as vice president of First American Title Insurance and is a member and past board chair for Panama City Port.
 He has previously served on the Bay County Airport Authority and the Gulf Coast State College Foundation, as well as president of several organizations including the Panama City Jaycees and the Bay County Chamber of Commerce among others.
 He’s received several noteworthy awards, some of which include Outstanding Young Man and the Bay County Chamber’s Lauren Merriam Memorial Award.
 Mr. Crisp attended Marianna High School and Chipola College, and received his bachelor’s degree from Florida State University.